noahzeldin/dissertation/mt_music_analysis.md

     sum()) * 100, digits = 1)
 ```

+4.8 % of work is in 6/4.

-percent of duration of duple that is 6/4.
+Compute percent of duration of duple that is 6/4:

 ``` r
 dur_6_4_duple_perc <- round((dur_meter %>%